 Generally, many foods are high in fiber, including whole grains, fruits, and vegetables.
 When eating high in fiber foods, you feel full faster, and they are digested slowly.
 This means that they keep you feeling full for longer, which helps you maintain a healthy diet.

-With a gastric or duodenal ulcer, one complication in severe cases would be an obstruction, which blocks the passage of food through the digestive tract, which will make you become full easily, vomit, and even lose some weight.
+With a gastric nor duodenal ulcer, one complication in severe cases would be an obstruction, which blocks the passage of food through the digestive tract, which will make you become full easily, vomit, and even lose some weight.
 Because of this, these nutrients from food cannot be used by your body, which can lead to weight loss lag.

 Then people with these conditions need to eat foods high in fiber and protein, as these foods help prevent waste from building up in the digestive tract.

-Moreover, shakes are an excellent way to get the nutrients your body requires.
+With this in mind, shakes are an excellent way to get the nutrients your body requires.
 For example, protein smoothies for gut health and weight loss can help you get more protein into your diet while providing some calories and other nutrients.
 If you’re into protein powders, check the label first, as some may have more sugar than others.

 Are shakes or smoothies helpful for gut health and weight loss?

 Antioxidants found in foods may be more effective than supplements because they can interact with other nutrients in the body; for example, vitamin C may aid in the absorption of vitamin E into cells.
 However, some people with gastric issues need to limit their intake of foods high in fat or sodium because these nutrients can exacerbate inflammation and cause stomach acid to rise.
-For this reason, smoothies for gut health can be a helpful tool for weight loss for these individuals.
+For this reason, smoothies for gut health can also be a helpful tool for weight loss for these individuals.